The Ascension Project

 Creating a Diversion to Hide: You can use Bluff to allow you to use Stealth.
 A successful Bluff check can give you the momentary diversion you need to attempt a Stealth check while people are aware of you.

 Action: Usually none.
 Normally, you make a Stealth check as part of movement, so it doesn’t take a separate action.
 However, using Stealth immediately after a ranged attack (see Sniping, above) is a move action.

 Special: If you are invisible, you gain a +40 bonus on Stealth checks if you are immobile, or a +20 bonus on Stealth checks if you’re moving.

 If you have the Stealthy feat, you get a bonus on Stealth checks

 The Stealth check is also modified by the character’s size:

 Tailing: A character can use Stealth to tail a person in public.
 Using the skill in this manner assumes that there are other random people about, among whom the character can mingle to remain unnoticed.
-If the subject is worried about being followed, he or she can make a Spot check (opposed by the character’s Stealth check) every time he or she changes course (goes around a street corner, exits a building, and so on).
-If he or she is unsuspecting, he or she generally gets only a Spot check after an hour of tailing.
+If the subject is worried about being followed, they can make a Perception check (opposed by the character’s Stealth check) every time they change course (goes around a street corner, exits a building, and so on).
+If they are unsuspecting, they generally get only a Perception check after an hour of tailing.